The best TV shows to watch on Netflix

 Russian Doll

-Netflix’s eight-part collection follows chain-smoking New Yorker Nadia, as she weaves her approach by a mysterious time loop that sees her celebrating her 36th birthday – after which dying.
-Over and over and over.
+Netflix’s eight-part sequence follows chain-smoking New Yorker Nadia, as she weaves her means by a mysterious time loop that sees her celebrating her 36th birthday – after which dying.
+Over and time and again.
 Co-created by Leslye Headland, Natasha Lyonne and Amy Poehler, that is no Groundhog Day rehash.
 With a New York sass all of its personal and a excessive idea pay-off, it’s oh-so surreally satisfying.
 Watch on Netflix

 - Russian Doll is bizarre – and that’s simply how Netflix likes it